grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 ### General style stuff to address throughout:
 -------------------------------------------------
 :general:
+* [ ] Possible book (though not series) title:
+	* The Salted wound
+		* (referring to the never-healing damage from the ramming at the beginning)
+	* The Mouse's Wheel
+	* Echoes in the Deep / Echos From the Deep
+	* Deep Blue Fever
+		* (or something else that ties submarines and trucks together)
+* [X] the pursuing sub is advanced diesel-electric, not nuclear.
+	* They occasionally run on the surface to recharge as well.
+	* (in later stories, snorkels and nuclear subs come into play, but those are not widespread technologies yet)
+* [X] Add pigeon communication scene
+* [X] add something explaining that the Prospect has no torpedo tubes:
+	* "Can't we fire a torpedo at them?"
+Asked a naive youngster.
+"We're not a warship, we don't have torpedo tubes!"
+Replied Percy
 * [ ] You need to _see_ the aesthetic of the grime in your head if you want to describe it; the same way you see the mechanical bits.
 	* [ ] It isn't capturing the grittiness enough, build that up
 * [ ] Electric motor(s):